crafn/clbs/README.md

 	clean    remove objects, libs and executables produced by a former build -jx      use x number of parallel compiler processes -v       print compilation commands

-## TODO
-- fix occasional cache corruptions on windows
-- recreation of cache from files of previous builds
-- progress indicator
-- output should be also written to file